pnrobinson/biohackathon-projects-2021/projects/36/bhxiv/paper.md

 ### Population of OMOP CDR tables with synthetic patients data
 The process of populating the OMOP CDR tables of a database can roughly be divided into four steps:
-1. Creation of patients data
+1. Creation of patient data
 2. Database deployment
-3. Vocabularies retrieval
+3. Vocabulary retrieval
-5. Transfer of patients data and vocabularies to DB
+5. Transfer of patient data and vocabularies to DB

 The choice of the tools needed to accomplish these tasks was facilitated by the familiarity of some group member with Synthea[^1], an open-source, synthetic patient generator.
 In fact, Synthea has an extension called ETL-Synthea[^2] that loads the data created by the former into a PostgreSQL database, set with OMOP CDR schema.